 The World War II Era affected Nain as it did the rest of the country.
 Though the church carried on its gospel work as usual during this time, it was a period of reduced activity and social fellowship.
 Nain had several men and also some women who served in the War, and nine of its members died serving.

-On February 15, 1953, the congregation approved a resolution to build a new church.
+On February 15, 1953, the congregation approved a resolution to build a new church building.
 A three-year peroid of collecting funds was begun so that, by 1956, Nain was able to accept the plans from architecht firm Steffen & Kemp and begin the process of building.

 On April 22, 1956, the ground-breaking ceremony for contruction of the new church was held after the 10:30 a.m. service.
 Immediately that week after the ground-breaking, excavating machines showed up and the process of building a new church was officially underway.